A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

-We train our model from scratch for 250 epochs by optimizing the cross-entropy loss using the SGD \cite{sutskever2013importance} optimizer (except for the ASL-DVS) with a learning rate of 0.1 and reducing the learning rate until 1e-6 using cosine annealing.
-As for the ASL-DVS, we experimentally find that using the Adam \cite{kingma2014adam} optimizer with a learning rate of 0.001 and decaying the learning rate by a factor of 0.5 every 20 epochs contributes to better performance.
+{\textbf{Training.}} We train our model from scratch for 250 epochs by optimizing the cross-entropy loss using the SGD \cite{sutskever2013importance} optimizer (except for the ASL) with a learning rate of 0.1 and reducing the learning rate until 1e-6 using cosine annealing.
+As for the ASL, we experimentally find that using the Adam \cite{kingma2014adam} optimizer with a learning rate of 0.001 and decaying the learning rate by a factor of 0.5 every 20 epochs contributes to better performance.
 The batch size for training is set to 32 for all datasets.